Lectric XP Step-Thru Review

 A twist throttle integrated into the right grip engages the throttle when you are in any of the pedal-assist settings, 1-5, and can whisk you along at 20 mph on flat ground.
 Again, the bike feels very quick to accelerate, though you can modulate the power depending on how far you twist the throttle.
 We found the motor to be quite robust, and the XP holds speed well up gradual hills as evidenced by its impressive 16.3 mph average speed in our throttle-only range testing that featured over 1,000 feet of elevation gain/loss in 23.68 miles.
 The throttle also has a cruise control function that can be engaged by twisting it to the desired speed, then pressing and holding the up arrow until cruise lights up on the display.

-The LCD display is centered in the handlebar above the stem.
+The LCD display is situated in the middle of the handlebar, right above the stem.
 The 3" long x 2" wide screen is easy to read, even in bright sunlight, and it has a backlight feature that is turned on with the lights for use in dim lighting conditions.
 The display shows all of your important ride information at a glance.
 At the top of the screen, remaining battery charge is displayed graphically as a set of ten bars that turn off as the battery is depleted.
 Just below that in large numbers, the speedometer shows your current (default), max, or average speed in mph or km/h.
 Below the speedometer is your current pedal assist level on the left and a light indicator on the right.
-At the bottom of the screen is a data field that can be switched between odometer, Trip A, Trip B, Voltage, Current, and Elapsed Time.
+At the bottom of the screen is a data field that can be switched between odometer, trip distance, elapsed time, and more.

 The battery is hidden neatly within the front half of the folding frame.
 A key is used to lock and unlock the battery which can be slid out of the frame when the bike is in its folded position.
 This way you can charge the battery on or off the bike using the included charging cord.
 The keyhole is on the underside of the frame in a not so easy to reach location, and the key must be in the locked/on position to turn the bike on.
 While it may not be the most convenient to remove from the bike, the battery's integration is quite slick and helps give the Lectric XP its clean lines and relatively sleek appearance.